mahade1raju/hello-world/README.md

 # hello-world
-This repository is just to explore the capabilities of GitHub
+This repository is just to explore the capabilities of GitHub.